 It’s easiest to think of global market assets as the opposite of U.S. equities.
 They are stocks that are traded in international markets and exchanges.

 I love real estate as an asset class.
-It is a hard asset, meaning that it is tangible or physical property, unlike stocks and bonds.
+It is a hard asset, meaning that it is a tangible or physical property, unlike stocks and bonds.
 I have owned many pieces of real estate throughout my career.

 Just as global markets are to U.S. equities, global fixed income is to bonds and fixed income.
 It is the same principle just applied to the global or international market.